siemens/gencmpclient/README.md

 ## Prerequisites

-This software should work with any flavor of Linux, including MacOS X, [Cygwin](https://www.cygwin.com/), also on a virtual machine or the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).
+This software should work with any flavor of Linux including Debian, macOS and [Cygwin](https://www.cygwin.com/), on a native system, a Docker image, or on a virtual machine including the Windows Subsystem for Linux ([WSL](https://docs.microsoft.com/windows/wsl/about)).

-The following network and development tools are needed or recommended.
+The following development and network tools are needed or recommended.
 * Git (for getting the software, tested versions include 2.7.2, 2.11.0, 2.20, 2.30.2, 2.39.2, 2.47.0)
 * CMake (for using [`CMakeLists.txt`](CMakeLists.txt), tested versions include 3.18.4, 3.26.3, 3.27.7, 3.30.5)
 * GNU make (tested versions include 3.81, 4.1, 4.2.1, 4.3)